 SORTING THE CAPUMON INTO CATEGORIES

 Typical RPG monsters, Grimer and Gastly are two reiterations of very common RPG monsters, namely the slime monster and the gas cloud/ghost, along with the “Green Dragon” only mentioned in the pitch.
 Mimics and other typical RPG monsters are also present among the 37 Capumon, like Voltorb, probably added as soon as the early Pokéballs (“Capsules”) were implemented in the gameplay as an item-holding icon, in order to mimic them.
 Even Tangela, Exeggcute and Exeggutor might have been envisioned as mimics in some peculiar locations.
-Gengar embodies the concept of mimic quite literally, seeing as its name and design is inspired by doppelgangers.
+Gengar embodies the concept of mimic quite literally, seeing as its name and design are inspired by doppelgangers.

-Kaiju and dinosaur-like monsters, “Gyaasu”, Nidoking, Nidoqueen, Kangaskhan, “Ivysaur”, Rhydon, Rhyhorn, Staryu, and Blastoise are all descendants of very important Kaiju in the Godzilla and Ultraman franchise.
+Kaiju and dinosaur-like monsters, “Gyaasu”, Nidoking, Nidoqueen, Kangaskhan, “Ivysaur”, Rhydon, Rhyhorn, Staryu, Omega, and Blastoise are all descendants of very important Kaiju in the Godzilla and Ultraman franchise.

 The common fauna monsters, Cubone might’ve inhabited the Desert location, Gastly’s habitat would have probably been the cemetery.
 Spearow is a common bird, while Tentacool and Shellder were supposed to inhabit the sea, rivers and lakes of proto-Kanto.